Tips and tricks

 If the build is missing a Python package, you should add it to pyproject.toml.

-If your build is linking into a native library dependency, you can build/install that in CIBW_BEFORE_ALL.
+If your build is linking into a native library dependency, you can build/install that in before-all.
 However, on Linux, Mac (and Windows if you're using delvewheel), the library that you install will be bundled into the wheel in the repair step.
 So take care to ensure that

 • the bundled library doesn't accidentally increase the minimum system requirements (such as the minimum macOS version)